yws0322/yws0322/README.md

 - **Exchange Student**, University of Toronto (Jan.
 2025 - Apr.
 2025)

 ## 🔬 I'm currently working on
-- Researching foundation models for medical imaging at Wanglab, University of Toronto
+- Researching Medical AI at Wanglab, University of Toronto
-- Researching language modeling on tabular data at <a href="https://dais.korea.ac.kr/">Data & Adaptive Intelligence Systems Lab</a>, Korea University

 ## 🌟 I'm interested in
 - Natural Language Processing